sgoldt/hidden-manifold-model/Readme.md

 References
 ----------

-[1] S. Goldt, M. Mézard, F. Krzakala and Lenka Zdeborová: Modelling the influence of data structure on learning in neural networks
+[1] S. Goldt, M. Mézard, F. Krzakala and L. Zdeborová: Modelling the influence of data structure on learning in neural networks (arXiv identifier to follow)